mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 #.
 With :menuselection:`Settings --> Switch Application Language...` menu item will appear a small window.
 #.
 Click :guilabel:`Primary language` and select your language.
 #.
 Click :guilabel:`OK` to close the window.
 #.
-Restart krita and it will be displayed in your selected language!
+Restart krita, and it will be displayed in your selected language!

 If this doesn't work, you might have to add a fall-back language as well.
 This is a bug, but we haven't found the solution yet.